Magnetic correlations in the $SU(3)$ triangular-lattice $t$-$J$ model at finite doping

 To further investigate the effect of hole doping on the AFM order, we also study higher-order magnetic polaron correlations.
 In analogy to the $SU(2)$ case~\cite{lange2024simulatingtwodimensionaltjmodel,Koepsell2021}, we define the connected correlations

 describing the spin correlations relative to a doped hole.
-Here $\langle\hat{n}^h_i\rangle$ is the local hole density, $\langle\rangle_c$ denotes the connected correlator, and we normalize correlations by $\tilde{\eta}_{i,d,d_h}=1/\left[\langle \hat{n}^h_i\rangle\sigma(\hat{\lambda}^3_{i+d_h})\sigma(\hat{\lambda}^3_{i+d_h+d})\right]$.
-The evolution of the correlations with hole doping is shown in Fig.~\ref{fig:3}.
+Here $\langle\hat{n}^h_i\rangle$ is the local hole density, $\langle\rangle_c$ denotes the connected correlation. $N_{d_{(h)}}$ is the number of sites around the hole that are distance $d_{(h)}$ from the site of the hole.
+The distances considered are shown in the cartoon inset, and we average over all equivalent configurations of sites around the hole.
+As before we normalize correlations by $\tilde{\eta}_{i,d,d_h}=1/\left[\langle \hat{n}^h_i\rangle\sigma(\hat{\lambda}^3_{i+d_h})\sigma(\hat{\lambda}^3_{i+d_h+d})\right]$.
+The evolution of the correlations with hole doping is shown in Fig.~\ref{fig:2}c.
 Upon comparison with the $SU(2)$ square lattice (shown in the inset)~\cite{lange2024architecturesapplicationsreviewneural}, we again find a very similar shape.
 However, despite the qualitative agreement, we also observe a significant change in the amplitude of the connected correlations in the $SU(3)$ case.
-This quantitative change can again be understood from the microscopic string picture sketched in Fig.~\ref{fig:1}b: Upon moving through the AFM background, a doped hole displaces a string of spins along its path, flipping AFM and FM correlations on neighboring bonds.
-However, in the $SU(3)$ case, due to the higher connectivity and additional flavors, the fraction of overall bonds whose configuration changes due to the hole motion from aligned to anti-aligned and vice versa is only $2/6$, while $2/4$ bonds are affected in the $SU(2)$ case.
-This smaller effect of the hole motion on the overall order of the spin background is reflected by the fact that the connected correlations are significantly smaller in the $SU(3)$ case. \\
+This quantitative change can again be understood from the microscopic string picture. \\

+\textbf{Comparison to Geometric String Theory.} To provide a microscopic explanation of the observed magnetic correlations, we compare our results to the geometric string theory developed in the $SU(2)$ framework~\cite{Grusdt2023, Bohrdt_2022, Grusdt_2019, Homeier_2025, Bohrdt2020}.
+In this setting, the theory has yielded key insights into doped charge carriers and laid the groundwork for a cuprate pairing mechanism based on a Feshbach resonance.
+Extending and testing this theory in more general settings is therefore essential.
+Within the frozen spin approximation (FSA), where slow spin dynamics $(\propto J)$ are neglected relative to faster hole motion $(\propto t)$, doped holes in the low-doping regime generate geometric strings.
+Upon moving through the AFM background, a hole creates a string of displaced spins, see Fig.~\ref{fig:2}a.
+This provides a microscopic explanation for the sign change in the nn and nnn correlations: spin displacements along the string effectively flip FM and AFM bonds, mixing correlations and reversing the \textit{nnn} amplitude.